Neko

 I have been following the PingCAP Talent Plan guide.
 It breaks down the project into smaller building blocks and provides 5 sets of incremental tests.
 Highly recommended for learning about databases and Rust!

 I presented a talk on this project at the October 2024 Rust Bangalore Meetup at Couchbase!
-The slides can be found here.
+[Images][Slides]

 The Bitcask paper